 Example: BreedsBredInEngland rdf:Type rdfs:Class

 The interesting thing in this example is that Example:Beagle is being used as both a class and an instance.
-Beagle is a class that Fido is a member of, but Beagle is itself a member of another class: Things Bred in England.
+Beagle is a class of which Fido is a member; but Beagle is itself a member of another class: Things Bred in England.

 In RDFS, all this is perfectly legal because RDFS doesn’t really constrain which statements you can and cannot insert.
-In OWL, by contrast, or at least in some flavors of OWL, the above statements are actually not legal: you’re simply not allowed to say that something can be both a class and an instance.
+In OWL, by contrast, or at least in some flavors of OWL, the above statements are actually not legal (i.e., they are logically inconsistent).
+While one can model this in OWL, a simple consistency check will reveal the inconsistency.
+That is, you are logically inconsistent to say that something can be both a class and an instance.

 This is then a second major difference between RDFS and OWL.
 RDFS enables a free-for-all, anything goes kind of world full of the Wild West, Speak-Easies, and Salvador Dali.
-The world of OWL imposes a much more rigid structure.
+The world of OWL enables more logical rigor.

 Constraints and Computability

-Why would OWL restrict you in this way?
-The reason has to do with how much computing power it actually takes to implement the kinds of inferences which all this new vocabulary enables.
+Why does OWL concern itself with logic and constraints?
+From a technical point of view, the reason is related to computing power required to implement the kinds of inferences which all this new vocabulary enables.

 For example, if I know that Example:Frank is of rdf:type Example:Human, and Example:Human is a rdfs:subClassOf Example:Animal, then I can now infer that Example:Frank is also of type Example:Animal.

-It turns out that some kinds of these inferences can be run really quickly.
+It turns out that some kinds of inferences can be computed quickly.
 Others can take a REALLY long time to run even on today’s fastest computers.
 Other kinds of inferences will never be solvable by ANY computer.

 Unlike RDFS, OWL lets you decide how expressive you want to be, given the computational realities involved.
-In fact, OWL lets you restrict your data modeling options to those that enable faster search queries, those that enable conceptual reasoning, or those that can be easily implemented with rules engines.
+In fact, OWL allows you to restrict your data modeling options to those that enable faster search queries; those that enable conceptual reasoning; or those that can be easily implemented with rules engines.
 For more details, see the lesson on Flavors of OWL.

 Suppose that you’ve spent the last hour building an ontology that describes your radio manufacturing business.
 During lunch, your task is to build an ontology for your clock manufacturing business.
 This afternoon, after a nice coffee, your boss now tells you that you’ll have to build an ontology for your highly profitable clock-radio business.
 Is there a way to easily reuse the morning’s work?

-OWL makes doing things like this very, very easy.
-Owl:Import is what you would use in the clock-radio situation, but OWL also gives you a rich variety of annotations such as owl:versionInfo, owl:backwardsCompatibleWith, and owl:deprecatedProperty, which can easily be used link data models together into a mutually coherent whole.
+OWL makes doing things like this exceedingly easy.
+Owl:Import is what you would use in the clock-radio situation, but OWL also gives you a rich variety of annotations such as owl:versionInfo, owl:backwardsCompatibleWith, and owl:deprecatedProperty, which can easily be used link data models together into a mutually coherent network of ontologies.

 Unlike RDFS, OWL is sure to satisfy all of your meta-meta-data-modeling needs.

-OWL gives you a much larger vocabulary to play with, which makes it easy to say anything you might want to say about your data model.
-It even allows you to tailor what you say based on the computational realities of today’s computers and to optimize for particular applications (for search queries, for example.)
-Further, OWL allows you to easily express the relationships between different ontologies using a standard annotation framework.
+OWL gives you a more expressive vocabulary to use, which makes empowers you to develop expressive and rigorous data models.
+OWL allows you to tailor what you say based on the computational realities and application requirements, such as queries, rules, policy enforcement, etc. Further, OWL allows you to easily express relationships between different ontologies using a standard annotation framework.

 All these are advantages as compared to RDFS, and are typically worth the extra effort it takes to familiarize yourself with them.